pallet/pallet-hadoop-example/README.md

     $ git clone git://github.com/pallet/pallet-hadoop-example.git
     $ cd pallet-hadoop-example

-Open up `./src/pallet-hadoop-example/core.clj` with your favorite text editor. `example-cluster` contains a data description of a full hadoop cluster with:
+Open up `./src/pallet-hadoop-example/core.clj` with your favorite text editor. `make-example-cluster` is a function that builds a data description of a full hadoop cluster with:

 * One master node functioning as jobtracker and namenode
-* Two slave nodes (`(slave-group 2)`), each acting as datanode and tasktracker.
+* A number of slave nodes (`slave-count`), each acting as datanode and tasktracker.

+For convenience, we have created an `example-cluster` that defines a cluster with 2 slaves and the jobtracker/namenode node.

 Start a repl: